| Expedition Medicine Article |

 The mechanism of it is down to what drives you to breathe.
 Normally we rely on rising carbon dioxide levels making the blood more acid, to stimulate breathing.
 This is a very sensitive control - and you don’t have to worry about whether it will continue to work when you go to sleep.
 It just does.

-The UIAA suggests Acetazolamide to help these unpleasant symptoms, at a dose of 250mg at night.
+The UIAA suggests Acetazolamide (Diamox) to help these unpleasant symptoms, at a dose of one 250mg tablet at night.
 Acetazolamide works by making the blood more acid, compensating for the lower carbon dioxide levels – and this drives breathing a little, off-setting the tendency to this periodic breathing.
 However, the down side to this drug is that it is also a diuretic, increasing urine production.
 This is not very desirable when tucked up for the night in a sleeping bag.
-I would therefore try half the recommended dose 125mg and only take the other half if the lower dose proved ineffective.
+I would therefore suggest half the recommended dose of half a tablet (125mg) and only take the other half if the lower dose proved ineffective.

 This is nothing to do with the heart.
 What is meant here is ‘acid reflux’ – a very unpleasant symptom involving gastric contents coming up into the gullet, even up as far as the throat.
 It causes a nasty burning sensation behind the breast bone and/or the throat – and there may be a taste of vomit.
 It may also cause a cough or exacerbate a pre-existing cough.
 It tends to be aggravated by laying flat and may be much worse after a heavy meal.
 Why this is so troublesome at altitude is not completely clear.
 One theory I have heard is that with the deeper breathing of high altitude, pressure in the chest is ‘negative’ more – which tends to draw stomach contents up, as well as (hopefully) air down.
 If you are affected than take more frequent but smaller meals, avoid spicy food, sleep with your head end propped up – but you may still need a lot of antacids.
 I remember running out during a prolonged spell storm bound in a tent at 6000m – it was not pleasant.
 If you know you are prone to acid reflux before going to altitude I’d speak to your doctor and ensure you have appropriate medication.

-Treatment of miscellaneous conditions: I have now covered problems specific to high altitude, which I personally consider to be the most important or annoying.
+I have now covered problems specific to high altitude, which I personally consider to be the most important or troublesome.
 I will now endeavour to cover a few miscellaneous expedition health problems not necessarily specific to high altitude, but sufficiently common, annoying or dangerous to warrant a mention.

 Of all the various expedition curses this must surely rank amongst the worst.
 Causes vary from too many chillies to viruses, bacteria and even protozoa.
 In normal medical practice it would be frowned on to blindly treat a diarrhoeal illness with an antibiotic, without sending a sample off to a laboratory for microbiological confirmation.
 However, in an expedition situation, it is very different.
 There are no handy laboratories for a start.
 Depending on the location of the expedition there may be much higher risk of the diarrhoea being caused by something nasty – and which would potentially respond to an antibiotic on a ‘best guess’ basis.
 In developing countries there may be a variety of risks from contaminated water supplies to adverse food hygiene.
 On popular climbs and treks there is the added hazard of human waste contamination of water sources – even if the country involved is otherwise ‘safe’.